Force over Distance: Faster than Light

 Matt isn’t sure what he thought would happen?
 But it’s not what does.

-The colonel doesn’t say anything.
-He ducks into a crouch, grabs Rush’s ankles, and bodily hauls the guy away from the glass paneling, toward the center of the platform.
+The colonel ducks into a crouch, grabs Rush’s ankles, and bodily hauls the guy away from the glass paneling.
 And it’s one heck of a haul.
-Rush, unbalanced, ends up on his back and slides for about two feet over the metal-laced glass of the floor.
+Rush, unbalanced, ends up on his back and slides over the metal-laced glass of the floor.

 Rush gets one elbow beneath him and looks at Young, his eyebrows pushed together.